List of Danny Phantom characters: Skulker

+Skulker (voiced by Mathew St. Patrick and later Kevin Michael Richardson) is a small ghost who wields a robotic suit and hunts rare and unusual ghosts.
 Having a sense of loyalty, he often works for Vlad Plasimus and occasionally serves as a "leader" and spokesperson for the ghosts.
-Skulker is actually a tiny green ghost inside a robotic suit.
-His girlfriend is Ember McLain.
-One running gag in the show is that since he has Tucker's PDA in his armor, while he has more power, he gets interrupted a few times into doing research on the purple back gorilla, much to his frustration.
-In an alternate timeline in "The Ultimate Enemy" he had combined with Technus to become "Skulktech 9.9", with Technus serving as Skulker's operating system.
+In an alternate timeline in "The Ultimate Enemy", Skulker combines with Technus to become "Skulktech 9.9", with Technus serving as Skulker's operating system.